madmax0704/Automated-Latch-using-a-Secret-door-knock/README.md

 We have created a Automated Latch which can be opened using a secret door knock.
 Also This knock mechanism can be ON by an Android App.
-Latch can be close in Android App
+Latch can be close in Android App.
 We have 3D printed Latch components which includes a Latch and a Linear Actuator.

 We have refered this instructible post and made some changes in it.